-The firmware installed on the Solo 3 and Twin chargers can be updated as new versions become available.
+The firmware installed on the Solo 3 can be updated as new versions become available.
 The following process will apply when this occurs:

-- Firmware updates are provided over the air (OTA) when the Solo 3 or Twin is connected to Wi-Fi. - When a new version of firmware is available, this is indicated within the Smart Reporting Portal. - When first installed a check is made for an available firmware update and if available the latest version will be installed. - When future versions become available Pod Point will proactively update the firmware on the Solo 3 or Twin automatically. - Firmware updates will be provided for 3 years starting from the point of installation.
+- Firmware updates are provided Over the Air (OTA) when the Solo 3 is connected to Wi-Fi. - When a new version of firmware is available, this is indicated within the Pod Point Mobile App. - When first installed a check is made for an available firmware update and if available the latest version will be installed. - When future versions become available Pod Point will proactively update the firmware on the Solo 3 automatically. - Firmware updates will be provided for 3 years starting from the point of installation.

-The following mechanisms are used to check firmware validity and to ensure that only valid Pod Point firmware is installed and run on the Solo 3 or Twin chargers:
+The following mechanisms are used to check firmware validity and to ensure that only valid Pod Point firmware is installed and run on the Solo 3:

 - The OTA process is only possible over the secure mTLS connection to the Pod Point CSMS.
-The Solo 3 verifies that the firmware binary is from a trusted source by validating the servers certificate. - Firmware binaries are checked on device boot and when made available through an update to confirm that they have been correctly signed using a Pod Point firmware signing key. - A failed validity check is registered in the security log of the Solo 3 or Twin which can be viewed within the Smart Reporting Portal.
+The Solo 3 verifies that the firmware binary is from a trusted source by validating the servers certificate. - Firmware binaries are checked on device boot and when made available through an update to confirm that they have been correctly signed using a Pod Point firmware signing key. - A failed validity check is registered in the security log of the Solo 3 which can be viewed within the Pod Point App.